 Section 4.01.
 The officers of the Association shall consist of a president, a president elect, a vice president, and a secretary treasurer.

 4.2.1.
 Each district will nominate one district director, up to two district representatives, and up to two alternate representatives, to be ratified by the general membership at the annual meeting.
-The district director may host a spring conference.
-Each district director and representative(s) will represent their district at all board meetings and be able to vote on all matters which come before the board.
+Each district director may host a spring conference within that district.
+Each district director and representative(s) will represent their district at all Executive Committee meetings and be able to vote on all matters which come before them.
 All vacant director and representative positions will be filled by election at the next State General Conference by majority vote of the general membership of those present and eligible to vote.
 Vacancies may also be filled by majority vote of the executive committee at a properly noticed meeting and a quorum present as provided in section 4.07.1.

 4.2.2.
-Each district will have up to three votes to be cast by the directors representatives, or alternates.
-The district will have as many votes as they have representatives present at the Board meeting.
+Each district will have up to three votes to be cast by the director, representatives, or alternates.
+The district will have as many votes as they have representatives present at the Executive Committee meeting.
 In districts with elected alternates, alternates are eligible voters only when replacing a district director or representative who is absent.

 Section 4.04.
-Only commissioners of planning commissions whose dues are paid shall be eligible to hold office in the Association.
+Only commissioners of planning commissions whose dues are paid, or Past Presidents, shall be eligible to hold office in the Association.

 Section 4.05.
 The duties of the officers of the Association shall be as follows: